yTakkar/Handy-Notification/README.md

 </div>
 ```

-3. Add below styles to the `.handy-notify` div.
+3. Add below styles to the `.handy-notify` div in your stylesheet.
 ```css
 .handy-notify{
     position: fixed;